AngleProtocol/angle-docs/governance/veANGLE/gauges.md

 The idea with Angle gauges is to incentivize different types of liquidity pools that can be useful to the protocol:

-- agEUR liquidity and markets
+- Angle stablecoins liquidity and markets
 - sanTokens
 - Liquidity pools on exchanges (like on Curve, on Uniswap)
 - Liquidity pools on other chains (like agEUR/USDC on Uniswap on Polygon for instance)